vin0110/haas/README.md

 A stack is created using the **stack create** command.
 For example: the following command
 ```
-$ haas stack create -f config.yaml 2nodes
+$ haas stack create -f config.yaml twonodes
 ```
-creates a stack named _2nodes_ using the configuration in config.yaml.
+creates a stack named _twonodes_ using the configuration in config.yaml.
 This assumes that the AWS key and region were provide via a configruation file.

 Stack creation takes several minutes.
-It can be tracked with `haas stack events 2nodes`.
+It can be tracked with `haas stack events twonodes`.
 After the stack has been created, start HPCC by
 ```
-$ haas cluster start 2nodes
+$ haas cluster start twonodes
 ```
 if the identity file is defined in `~/.haasrc` or
 ```
-$ haas -i ~/.haas/mykey.pem cluster start 2nodes
+$ haas -i ~/.haas/mykey.pem cluster start twonodes
 ```
 if it has not.
 Now the HPCC cluster is running and you can start executing on the cluster.
-Execute `haas stack ip 2nodes` to get the public IP of the root nodes and logon to ECL Watch.
+Execute `haas stack ip twonodes` to get the public IP of the root nodes and logon to ECL Watch.
 The default install does not have user/password.

 If you need to restore a previously saved checkpoint
 ```
-$ haas data restore 2nodes resource checkpoint-name
+$ haas data restore twonodes resource checkpoint-name
 ```
 where resource is one of _dfs_, _wu_, or _dz_.

 When finished, you can save the state with the _cluster save_ command.
 Then delete the cluster:
 ```
-haas stack delete 2nodes
+haas stack delete twonodes
 ```